ritusantra/Machine_Learning_Projects/PredictShip: Shipment Intelligence System/readme.md

 * Final feature engineering pipelines and trained XGBoost models are serialized as .pkl files
 * These artifacts are integrated into the Streamlit application
 * When a user provides input, data flows through:
-1. Feature engineering pipeline
+    * Feature engineering pipeline
-2. Selected trained model
+    * Selected trained model
-3. Prediction output displayed instantly
+    * Prediction output displayed

 ### End-to-End Flow